carlogilmar/ml_study_group/README.md

-# Machine Learning Coursera learning notes
+# Machine Learning learning notes

 > Notes to learn Machine Learning from zero to hero using Visual Notes by @carlogilmar.
 Hope this could be useful for all of you.